zahlenhelfer/marp-terraform-course/PITCHME.md

 ```

 ---
-# deploy an EC2 instance to a VPC/Subnet
+# Deploy an EC2 instance to a VPC/Subnet
 if you are don´t want the `default`-VPC as the EC2 target, you need to specifiy a Subnet-Id from the VPC of your choice in the `aws_instance`-Ressource

 `subnet_id = "subnet-0c58bb979af8269a7"`